emdarcher/Vintage_Beauty/README.md

 I also wanted to take on the challenge of optimizing the code to run fast enough with the limited speed and peripherals of the 8051 Microcontroller.
 As a result, I got to learn the 8051's memory map with more detail in order take advantage of the bit-addressable RAM on the chip for a fast bit-banged SPI output, which was pretty fun.

+Pulished on Hackaday Projects as an entry into the Beautiful Hardware Contest [here](https://hackaday.io/project/167033-vintagebeauty).

 ## Demo:
 Check out the Vintage Beauty Demo program in the [demo folder](demo/)